PinYuanChen/pinyuan.github.io/_posts/2023-10-31-mocking-network-requests-with-urlprotocol.md

     }
 }
 ```

-Given that the URL loading system autonomously creates the `URLProtocol` instance, we lack control over its instantiation.
+Given that the URL loading system autonomously creates the `URLProtocol` instance, we are not allowed to control its instantiation.
 As a workaround, we designate `requestObserver` as a static property.
 Furthermore, we introduce a static function, `observeRequests`, furnishing an external interface for storing the property.
 Subsequently, we append the following code to the `startLoading` function:"

 ```swift
 override func startLoading() {